bbgrabbag/demo-component/README.md

 ```
 That was easy.

+**Notes on Designing Components**

+This is just a demo but there are a few things to keep in mind when building a React Component for the open source community:
+- Reusability
+  - Your component should be easily importable into any part of someone's project.
+- Configurability
+  - Anticipate a wide area of use cases; don't pigeon-hole your user.
+  - Create a balance between ease-of-use and complexity.
+It should work out of the box with little tinkering, but also provide for more advanced functionality if needed.
+- Independence
+  - Don't assume the existence of other dependencies, or at least make it clear when they are needed.
+  - Should function on its own without relying on an implicit environment.

 ### Testing the Component
 Components can be major projects on their own.
 It would be a pain to attempt to write all our code at once, publish it, and then import it into a new project only to find out we have an error.